Approach to certain International Nature Conservation Designations

 Solent and Southampton Water SPA

-The Council has been working in partnership with a number of organisations to consider the potential for new residential development to impact on this designation in relation to recreational pressures.
+The Council has been working in partnership with a number of organisations to consider the potential for new development to impact on this designation in relation to disturbance of the bird species through the recreational use of this area.

 New Forest SPA